 Amex cards aren’t as widely accepted overseas as Visa or Mastercard.

 Making late or returned payments could saddle you with fees as high as $38.
 You could also get stuck with a penalty APR of 29.99% variable.

 To take advantage of the 0% intro APR on balance transfers for 12 months, you need to transfer your balances within the first 60 days of opening your account.
 Keep in mind that you’re only able to make a balance transfer of up to $7,500 or 75% of your credit limit, whichever is smaller.
 Remember, the APR reverts to 14.99% to 24.99% variable after the intro period.

 Consider other cards if …

 You want cash back.

-Consider a card like the Citi® Double Cash Card, which gives you unlimited 2% cash back on everything you buy.
+Consider a card like the Citi® Double Cash Card, which allows you to earn cash back twice — 1% unlimited on purchases and an additional 1% when you pay for those purchases.
 In the American Express suite of cards, check out the Blue Cash Everyday® Card from American Express for cash back on gas, groceries and other everyday purchases at US retailers.

 You don’t want to pay an annual fee.

 The Amex EveryDay® Credit Card offers similar benefits for no annual fee.
 It has a welcome offer of 10,000 points when you spend $1,000 in the first three months of opening your account, and you can earn 2x points at US supermarkets on up to $6,000 per year, and then 1x points after that.
 You can also earn 2x points on American Express Travel bookings.